Classic cars in Cuba are also an essential part of its history.

 We encourage you to visit Cuba, not only to drive through the streets of Havana in a brand new convertible car, but also to immerse yourself in its interesting history and architecture.

-We invite you to discover its traditions, its oldest colonial villas, the best accommodations, its unique corners of nature, its paradisiacal beaches, its Creole gastronomy and, above all, the friendliness of its people.
+We also invite you to discover its traditions, its oldest colonial villas, the best accommodations, its unique corners of nature, its paradisiacal beaches, its Creole gastronomy and, above all, the friendliness of its people.

 Here are some tips that may be useful on your trip to Cuba:

-- Cuba's most emblematic colonial cities
+- Most emblematic Cuban colonial cities

 - 15 things to see if you travel to Habana, Cuba